DAP Incoterm® 2020: Responsibilities, advantages and disadvantages

 Unlike DAP, where goods are delivered unloaded, DPU (Delivered At Place Unloaded) requires that the seller is responsible for unloading.

-With DPU, the buyer only assumes responsibility once the goods have been unloaded, whereas with DAP, the buyer must arrange and pay for unloading themselves.
-The choice between the two depends on who is best able to handle unloading at the destination.
+With DPU, the buyer only takes responsibility once the goods have been unloaded.
+With DAP, the buyer must arrange and pay for unloading themselves.
+The choice between the two comes down to who is better placed to handle unloading at the destination.

 With DAP, the seller is responsible for delivering the goods unloaded to the destination.